gbmhunter/blog/content/programming/languages/c-plus-plus/callbacks/index.md

 myFunctorObj();              // Using the object like a function
 ```

-## A Type Indepedent Method
+## A Type Independent Method

 The ideal callback can be passes around with the callee knowing nothing about the object it is calling.
-This allows for the creation of proper, decoupled, re-usable librares.
+This allows for the creation of proper, decoupled, re-usable libraries.
 With a bit of what may first seem like C++ black-magic, you can implement type agnostic callbacks in C++.

 A key trick is that at some point you have to strip away the type to pass the object and method address from a type-knowing object to a type-agnostic object.
 This uses `memcpy()`.
 Sounds dangerous?